U.S. urges Thai army to respect 'democratic principles'

 Military officials insisted the surprise intervention was not a military coup and said they were not interfering with the caretaker government.

 But ministers were not informed of the army's plan before an announcement on television at 3 a.m.
-(4.00 p.m.
-ET on Monday) and Prayuth said martial law would be maintained until peace and order had been restored.
+(09.00 p.m.
+BST on Monday) and Prayuth said martial law would be maintained until peace and order had been restored.

 The United States is working to strengthen ties with Asian nations including Thailand, and the Thai army's move came the same day that some 700 U.S. Marines and sailors started a military training exercise there, both on the ground and at sea, due to run until next week.